mongodb/django-mongodb-backend/docs/ref/models/search.rst

 Matches documents where a field exists.

-Uses the :doc:`exists operator <atlas:atlas-search/exists>` to check whether the specified path is present in the document.
+Uses the :doc:`exists operator<atlas:atlas-search/operators-collectors/exists>`
+to check whether the specified path is present in the document.
 It's useful for filtering documents that include (or exclude) optional fields.

 .. code-block:: pycon